django/asgiref/specs/asgi.rst

 Frameworks or applications may want to run extra coroutines in addition to the coroutine launched for each application instance.
-Since there is no way to parent these to the instance's coroutine in Python 3.7, applications should ensure that all coroutines launched as part of running an application instance are terminated either before or at the same time as the application instance's coroutine.
+Since there is no way to parent these to the instance's coroutine in Python 3.7, applications should ensure that all coroutines launched as part of running an application are terminated either before or at the same time as the application's coroutine.

 Any coroutines that continue to run outside of this window have no guarantees about their lifetime and may be killed at any time.